How To Fight Grey Hair

 Our hair color comes from a pigment called melanin.
-With age, melanin is reduced which is why our hair turns gray and ultimately, white once there’s no melanin left.
+With age, melanin is reduced which is why our hair changes colors.
+First, it turns grey and then ultimately, white once there’s no melanin left.

 In 2016, researchers discovered a gene that accounts for 30% of hair graying.
 The research study involved 6000 people living in five Latin American countries.
 They looked into these populations because they represent a good mix of backgrounds.
 Kaustubh Adhikari, a research associate in cell and developmental biology at University College London, was the lead author of the study.

-The other 70% is likely due to factors such as age, toxic exposures, nutritional deficiencies and stress.
+The majority of grey hair is likely due to factors such as age, toxic exposures, nutritional deficiencies, and stress.

 To limit gray hair:

-- Minimize oxidative stress by avoiding pollution and stress: Oxidative stress may be defined as a state in which our free radicals (from pollution, poor diet, stress) outnumber our antioxidant defenses (from healthy diet).
-Graying hair may be an indicator of oxidative stress-induced damage.
+- Minimize oxidative stress by avoiding pollution and stress: Oxidative stress is a state where our free radicals (from pollution, poor diet, stress) outnumber our antioxidant defenses (from healthy diet).
+Graying hair may be an indicator of oxidative stress damage.

 - Eat a healthy antioxidant rich diet: The following are rich in antioxidants: Goji berries, wild blueberries, dark chocolate, pecans, artichoke, elderberries, kidney beans, cranberries, balckberries, cilantro.

-- Increase vitamin B12 intake: Vitamin B12 deficiency is associated with graying of hair.
+- Increase vitamin B12 intake: Vitamin B12 deficiency can cause hair to become grey.
 The following are rich in vitamin B12: Shellfish, liver, fish, crab, fortified soy products (tofu, soymilk), fortified cereals, red meat, low fat dairy, cheese and eggs.